qzhu2017/PyXtal_ml/pyxtal_ml/ml/README.md

 In addition, we provide pipeline models to complement the models above:
 - VarianceThreshold: `VT`
-- Principal component analysis: `PCA`
+- Principal components analysis: `PCA`

 We are also going to explore the Deep Learning methods from `Keras` and `Pytorch` soon.